Reference Knowledgeable Network for Machine Reading Comprehension: Abstract

 \section{Abstract}

-Multi-choice Machine Reading Comprehension (MRC) as a challenge requires model to select the most appropriate answer from a set of candidates given passage and question.
-Most of the existing researches focus on the modeling of the task datasets without explicitly referring to external fine-grained knowledge sources, which is supposed to greatly make up the deficiency of the given passage.
-Thus we propose a novel reference-based knowledge enhancement model called \emph{\textbf{Re}ference \textbf{K}nowledgeable \textbf{Net}work (RekNet)}, which refines critical information from the passage and quote explicit knowledge in necessity.
+Multi-choice Machine Reading Comprehension (MRC) as a challenge requires models to select the most appropriate answer from a set of candidates with a given passage and question.
+Most of the existing researches focus on the modeling of specific tasks or complex networks, without explicitly referring to relevant and credible external knowledge sources, which are supposed to greatly make up for the deficiency of the given passage.
+Thus we propose a novel reference-based knowledge enhancement model called \emph{\textbf{Re}ference \textbf{K}nowledgeable \textbf{Net}work (RekNet)}, which simulates human reading strategies to refine critical information from the passage and quote explicit knowledge in necessity.
 In detail, \emph{RekNet} refines fine-grained critical information and defines it as \emph{Reference Span}, then quotes explicit knowledge quadruples by the co-occurrence information of \emph{Reference Span} and candidates.
-The proposed \emph{RekNet} is evaluated on three multi-choice MRC benchmarks: RACE, DREAM and Cosmos QA, which shows consistent and remarkable performance improvement with observable statistical significance level over strong baselines.
+The proposed \emph{RekNet} is evaluated on three multi-choice MRC benchmarks: RACE, DREAM and Cosmos QA, obtaining consistent and remarkable performance improvement with observable statistical significance level over strong baselines.
+Our code is available at \url{https://github.com/Yilin1111/RekNet}.